KyleRego/KyleRego.github.io/collections/_posts/2023-04-21-what-i-learned-developing-anki-record-and-anki-books.markdown

 ## RSpec stuff

-I gained a lot of experience with RSpec developing Anki Record due to it being different to design an entire greenfield object-oriented code base in plain Ruby compared to making relatively limited changes in an already enormous Rails monolith.
-I also learned a lot just by using the RSpec extension to RuboCop.
+I learned a lot about RSpec developing this project.
+It is a lot different to design a new project where you write all the specs from scratch compared to adding to a vast, already enormous Rails monolith.
+I also used Rubocop with the RSpec extension instead of just standardrb which brought a lot of new things to my attention.

 ### The RSpec RuboCop extension